Denis Browne (politician)

-Denis Browne (1763 – 14 August 1828) was an Irish politician.
+Denis Browne (1763 – 14 August 1828) was an Irish politician, landowner and High Sheriff who was notorious for his role in punishing rebels in the 1798 rebellion.

+He acquired the nickname "Denis the Rope" or "Donochadli an Rópa" in Irish.
+This was owing to his zeal in hanging suspected rebels, in addition to assisting in hanging his own godson.

 Life

 Browne was the second son of two sons and four daughters born to Peter Browne, 2nd Earl of Altamont and Elizabeth Kelly of Lisduffe, County Galway.
 He was born and raised at the family home of Westport House, County Mayo.
 He was a direct descendant of the pirate, Grace O'Malley (c.1530-c.1603).
 The Browne Family being one of the ancient Tribes of Galway and had been originally Catholic before conversion to the Church of Ireland.
+Most of the family property was left to John Denis, a sum of £5000 and a life interest in the property of Mount Browne were granted to Denis Browne.
+Denis Browne purchased the Claremont estate from Dominic Browne of Castlemacgarrett.

 Browne served as an officer in the 5th Royal Irish Dragoons from 1779 to 1784.
-Due to his brother's influence and the support of the Irish catholic interest, he was elected M.P. for County Mayo in 1782, which he would hold till 1800.
+Due to his brother's influence and the support of the Irish catholic interest, he was elected MP for County Mayo in 1782, which he would hold till 1800.
 His uncle, James Browne, Prime Sergeant, was dismissed in 1782 which led to the brothers going into opposition against the government.
 In time, they were conciliated by the Duke of Rutland's administration.
-Browne was appointed to the privy council on 20 January 1794.
+Browne was appointed to the Privy council on 20 January 1794.

-Browne supported catholic emancipation but would not help the Catholic Committee in organising elections in the county; Wolfe Tone believed this was because Browne was unwilling to lose any influence in his locality.
+Browne supported Catholic emancipation but would not help the Catholic Committee in organising elections in the county; Wolfe Tone believed this was because Browne was unwilling to lose any influence in his locality.
 On the other hand, Browne and his brother supported the government, keeping the administration in Dublin well informed of events in Mayo in the years prior to the Irish Rebellion of 1798.
-In 1795 the brothers assisted over five hundred Ulster families who fled to Mayo in the wake of disturbances arising from the Battle of the Diamond.
+In 1795 Browne and his brother Lord Altamount assisted over five hundred Ulster families who fled to Mayo in the wake of disturbances arising from the Battle of the Diamond.
 All the refugees were carefully questioned to root out any disaffected elements, the families settling on the family estates.

 He was appointed High Sheriff of Mayo for 1798, the year of the Irish Rebellion.
-He acquired the nickname Denis the Rope in the aftermath of the French invasion of Mayo in that year for his zeal in hanging suspected rebels.
-His own home in Claremorris was destroyed by the rebels.
+During this time his home in Claremorris was destroyed by the rebels.

 Browne had a well-earned reputation as a feared duelist.
 While Sheriff, he fought against George Robert FitzGerald; another, during the election of 1790, against his electoral opponent, John Bingham.
 In 1801 he fought against another parliamentary opponent, won, and was returned unopposed for County Mayo.

 Browne's subsequent support for the Acts of Union 1800 failed to gain him a peerage, though his brother was made first Marquess of Sligo.
-In the following decades he represented Mayo (1800–1818) and Kilkenny city (1820–26), strongly supporting military coercion in Ireland.
-However, he was still a supporter of catholic emancipation.
+In the following decades he represented Mayo (1800–1818) and Kilkenny City (1820–26), strongly supporting military coercion in Ireland.